AI Reliance and Decision Quality: Fundamentals, Interdependence, and the Effects of Interventions: The Interdependence of Reliance Behavior and Accuracy

 \subsection{Discerning Correct and Wrong AI Recommendations}

 While a horizontal movement in the framework constitutes a change in the \textit{quantity} of adherence to AI recommendations, this information alone does not capture the \textit{quality} of reliance---this information is captured in the vertical movements.
 To make this more concrete, consider again a task with AI recommendations that are 70\% accurate.
-When the human has no ability to distinguish correct from wrong AI recommendations, the likelihood of adhering to or overriding a given AI recommendation is the same regardless of whether that recommendation is correct or wrong.
-Hence, at an adherence of $\mathcal{A}$, we would expect the human to adhere to $\mathcal{A}\%$ of correct AI recommendations and $\mathcal{A}\%$ of wrong AI recommendations.
+When the human-in-the-loop has no ability to distinguish correct from wrong AI recommendations, the likelihood of adhering to or overriding a given AI recommendation is the same regardless of whether that recommendation is correct or wrong.
+Hence, at an adherence of $\mathcal{A}$, we would expect the human-in-the-loop to adhere to $\mathcal{A}\%$ of correct AI recommendations and $\mathcal{A}\%$ of wrong AI recommendations.
 At $Acc_{AI}=70\%$, this implies that $\mathcal{A}\%$ of 70\% are correct adherences, $\mathcal{A}\%$ of 30\% are wrong adherences, $(100-\mathcal{A})\%$ of 70\% are wrong overrides, and $(100-\mathcal{A})\%$ of 30\% are correct overrides.
 When we have $\mathcal{A}=70\%$, this would imply $\mathcal{A}_{correct}=49\%$, $\mathcal{A}_{wrong}=21\%$, $\mathcal{O}_{correct}=9\%$, and $\mathcal{O}_{wrong}=21\%$, with a decision-making accuracy of $\mathcal{A}_{correct}+\mathcal{O}_{correct}=58\%$.
-This corresponds to the intersection of the black line with the dashed green vertical line in Figure~\ref{fig:framework_dev_1}.
-We generalize this in the following proposition. \begin{proposition} When humans cannot discern correct and wrong AI recommendations, the expected decision-making accuracy is linearly increasing in $\mathcal{A}$ and given by
+This corresponds to the intersection of the black line with the dashed green vertical line in \Cref{fig:framework_dev} (a).
+We generalize this in the following proposition. \begin{mdframed} \begin{proposition} When the human-in-the-loop cannot discern correct and wrong AI recommendations, the expected decision-making accuracy is linearly increasing in $\mathcal{A}$ and given by

-for a given AI accuracy $Acc_{AI}$. \end{proposition} Note that the relationship from Proposition~\ref{prop:discern} equates to the black lines in Figures~\ref{fig:framework_dev_1} and~\ref{fig:framework_dev_2}, which separate the respective rectangles in half.
-We immediately see the following: \begin{corollary} When humans cannot discern correct and wrong AI recommendations, the expected decision-making accuracy is always lower or equal to the AI accuracy, i.e., $Acc_{final}\leq Acc_{AI}$. \end{corollary}
+for a given AI accuracy $Acc_{AI}$. \end{proposition} \end{mdframed} Note that the relationship from \Cref{prop:discern} equates to the black lines in \Cref{fig:framework_dev}, which separate the respective rectangles in half.
+We immediately see the following: \begin{mdframed} \begin{corollary} When the human-in-the-loop cannot discern correct and wrong AI recommendations, the expected decision-making accuracy is always lower than or equal to the AI accuracy, i.e., $Acc_{final}\leq Acc_{AI}$. \end{corollary} \end{mdframed}